edsenabr/RVTools/README.md

 This script is written in Python **`3`**, and it is recommended to create a virtual environment for installing its dependencies.
 Please refer to [requirements.txt](requirements.txt) to see the current dependencies, as those might evolve during time and I won't be updating this readme to address those changes.

 There is no special instructions for installing this script.
-Just install Python, create a virtual environment and install dependencies via PIP.
+Just install Python, create a virtual environment, clone this repo and and install dependencies via PIP.

 <!-- USAGE EXAMPLES -->